-Infection – When bacteria penetrate the protective layers of skin, it can cause infections.
+- Infection: When bacteria penetrate the protective layers of skin, it can cause infections.
 Sometimes, those infections create pitting in the skin.
 Additional symptoms of skin infections can include: a feeling of warmth in the affected area, swelling, redness, and fever.

 - Breast cancer: If you notice dimpling or orange peel texture on your breast, make a doctor’s appointment right away.
 It’s important to regularly check your breasts for irregular lumps, pain, bruising, redness, or swelling.
-Consistent self-exams may wind up saving your life.)

 How To Prevent Orange Peel Skin

-- Retinol – Both the remedy and a preventative measure for orange peel skin, retinol does it all.
+- Retinol: Both a remedy and a preventative measure for orange peel skin, retinol does it all.
 Retinol stimulates skin cell turnover, resulting in smooth skin texture and tighter pores.
 Try the anti-aging formula in Renewal Retinol.

 - Moisturizer: Dehydrated skin can pave the way for a rough orange peel texture and dimpling.
 Keep your skin supple with a daily moisturizer.
 Ultra Nourishing Moisturizer with TriHex Technology® hydrates skin while encouraging the regeneration of new elastin and collagen.

-- Vitamin C: Vitamin C has been shown to accelerate collagen production and elastin production, the building blocks of plump and tight skin6 .
-Use a bit of Vitamin C serum on your face and lock it in with moisturizer to prevent skin sagging or enlarged pores.
+- Vitamin C: Vitamin C has been shown to accelerate collagen production and elastin production, the building blocks of plump and tight skin.